State Bank of India

 How State Bank of India Compares

-State Bank of India’s Health Score of 32 is 40 points below the Illinois state average of 72 across 333 FDIC-insured banks.
-Its 0.00% Tier 1 capital ratio is 14.0 points below the US banking industry average near 14%.
+State Bank of India’s Health Score of 50 is 31 points below the Illinois state average of 81 across 333 FDIC-insured banks.
+Its Tier 1 capital ratio is not reported in the latest FDIC call report, so it is excluded from the score.
 The 0.00% nonperforming loan ratio is lower than the industry norm (~0.8%), indicating cleaner loan quality than peers.
 Return on assets of 0.00% is below the national ROA benchmark of ~1.1%.
-Among 406 similarly-sized banks, the average Health Score is 73, meaning this bank ranks below its size cohort.
-Site-wide, State Bank of India is 38 points below the portfolio average of 70.
+Among 405 similarly-sized banks, the average Health Score is 78, meaning this bank ranks below its size cohort.
+Site-wide, State Bank of India is 30 points below the portfolio average of 80.

 Frequently Asked Questions

-State Bank of India has a Bank Health Score of F (32/100), placing it in weak financial health.
-It holds a Tier 1 capital ratio of 0.00%, which is below the 8% "well-capitalized" threshold.
+State Bank of India has a Bank Health Score of C (50/100), placing it in average financial health.
+Its Tier 1 capital ratio is not reported in its latest FDIC call report.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

 Bank failures are uncommon — only ~5 of 4,000+ FDIC-insured banks fail in a typical year.
-State Bank of India's Tier 1 capital ratio of 0.00% and nonperforming loan ratio of 0.00% indicate an elevated risk profile relative to the industry.
+State Bank of India's Tier 1 capital ratio of Not reported and nonperforming loan ratio of 0.00% indicate an average risk profile relative to the industry.
 Even in a failure scenario, insured deposits ($250K per depositor per ownership category) are typically available within two business days.

 Money in checking, savings, money market, and CD accounts at State Bank of India is FDIC-insured up to $250,000 per depositor per ownership category (FDIC Cert #33664).
 Joint accounts get $250K per co-owner.
 Funds above the limit are not insured — for higher balances, consider spreading across multiple banks or using a CDARS-like network.